CrowdArt/Chat-Implementation/README.md

 * [State and Lifecycle](https://reactjs.org/docs/state-and-lifecycle.html)
 #### Named Components
 https://reactpatterns.com/
+#### Unique sessions for visitors
+1. Generate `unique id` in React frontend
+2. Set the id to cookie
+3. Send this id to API endpoint in backend app
+4. Construct a session from global session and unique id
+5. Make a call to Dialogflow with new session
 ## RESTful
 * callback function is: (req, res) => {}
 * use `let` identifier if you want to reset the variable later